-Among the most popular bond ETFs are two products in the Total Bond Market ETFdb Category: AGG and BND.
-These ETFs have aggregate assets of more than $30 billion and individually trade close to one million shares daily.
-Both AGG and BND are linked to the Barclays Capital U.S. Aggregate Bond Index, a broad-based benchmark that covers the investment grade U.S. bond market.
-For many investors, an allocation to one of these products–or to one of a number of similar offerings–accounts for the vast majority of the fixed income portfolio [see Free 7 Simple & Cheap All-ETF Portfolios].
+Among the most popular bond ETFs are two products in the Total Bond Market ETF Database Category: (AGG ) and (BND ).
+Both AGG and BND are linked to the Barclays Capital U.S. Aggregate Bond Index a broad-based benchmark that covers the investment grade U.S. bond market.
+For many investors, an allocation to one of these products–or to one of a number of similar offerings–accounts for the vast majority of the fixed income portfolio.

 There’s certainly a lot to like about these products; they offer cheap exposure to asset classes that should be a core component of most long-term portfolios.
 But any strategy that involves using these ETFs as one stop shops for bond access is limiting in nature–and potentially costly in terms of risk/return optimization.
 While funds such as AGG and BND may cover a significant portion of the U.S. bond market, they only scratch the surface of the various types of fixed income securities available to U.S. investors.

 Many ETFs that offer exposure to the investment grade U.S. debt market are dominated by Treasuries, a bias that results from the sheer size of the U.S. government’s debt obligations.
-The result is a meaningful concentration within a single issuer (or network of related issuers) that may be less than optimal for those seeking to construct a balanced long-term portfolio [For ETF industry news, sign up for the free ETFdb Newsletter].
+The result is a meaningful concentration within a single issuer (or network of related issuers) that may be less than optimal for those seeking to construct a balanced long-term portfolio.

 Fortunately, there are a number of ETFs out there that can be used to round out fixed income exposure, offering cheap and efficient access to corners of the global bond market not covered by the most popular bond ETFs.
-Below, we profile several different types of bond ETFs that offer exposure not found in funds such as AGG and BND [for more insights, sign up for the free ETFdb newsletter]:
+Below, we profile several different types of bond ETFs that offer exposure not found in funds such as AGG and BND:

 Municipal bonds generally feature interest payments that are exempt from federal taxes, making them appealing to investors in higher tax brackets.
-But these bonds can be useful tools to all types of portfolios, potentially enhancing the yields offered by debt issued by the U.S. government [see also Better-Than-AGG Total Bond Market ETFdb Portfolio].
+But these bonds can be useful tools to all types of portfolios, potentially enhancing the yields offered by debt issued by the U.S. government.

-The National Munis ETFdb Category includes both broad-based and targeted options.
-In addition to funds such as MUB, there are ETFs that focus on various durations and credit qualities, from low risk pre-refunded munis to more speculative high yield municipal debt:
+The National Munis ETF Database Category includes both broad-based and targeted options.
+In addition to funds such as the popular National AMT-Free Muni Bond ETF (MUB ), there are ETFs that focus on various durations and credit qualities, from low risk pre-refunded munis to more speculative high yield municipal debt:

 Build America Bonds represent a unique segment of the municipal bond market and offer the potential to deliver attractive real returns with minimal risk of default to investors.
 The Build America Program was introduced under the American Recovery and Reinvestment Act of 2009 with the objective of reducing borrowing costs for municipalities looking to pursue necessary capital projects, such as work on public buildings, courthouses, schools, roads, and utilities.

 BABs are simply taxable bonds issued by state and local governments, with the interest from the bonds being subsidized by the U.S. Treasury.
-The unique structure of BABs makes them appealing since they offer an attractive coupon from an investor perspective, while the interest burden is also reduced from the issuer perspective [see 50+ All-ETF Model Portfolios]:
+The unique structure of BABs makes them appealing since they offer an attractive coupon from an investor perspective, while the interest burden is also reduced from the issuer perspective:

-- SPDR Barclays Capital High Yield Bond ETF (JNK ): This fund is by far the most actively traded product in the junk bond ETF space.
-JNK’s broad portfolio of holdings, including 17% allocation to foreign corporate bonds, makes it appealing to anyone looking to establish long-term exposure in this lucrative asset class.
-HYG is a close competitor which offers an even broader portfolio of holdings, although the expense ratio is a bit higher as well.
+- SPDR Barclays Capital High Yield Bond ETF (JNK ): This fund is one of the most actively traded products in the junk bond ETF space.
+JNK’s broad portfolio of holdings, including healthy allocation to foreign corporate bonds, makes it appealing to anyone looking to establish long-term exposure in this lucrative asset class.
+HYG is a close competitor which offers an even broader portfolio of holdings, although the expense ratio is a bit higher.

 Most portfolios nowadays include significant allocations to international stocks, an asset class that investors have acknowledged is capable of bringing both diversification benefits and return enhancement advantages.
-Yet the fixed income portion of most portfolios consists entirely of U.S. debt, leaving out a portion of the global bond market that can add dollar diversification and allow investors to establish exposure to debt of sovereign issuers that may be on much more stable fiscal footing [see International Bond ETFs: Cruising Through All The Options] .
+Yet the fixed income portion of most portfolios consists entirely of U.S. debt, leaving out a portion of the global bond market that can add dollar diversification and allow investors to establish exposure to debt of sovereign issuers that may be on much more stable fiscal footing.

 Many of the new fixed income ETFs to debut in recent years have focused on bond markets outside of the U.S., and there are a number of both broad-based and precise ETFs for accessing this asset class.